FOLK ARTS & CULTURE

 - CRANBERRY DULCIMER & AUTOHARP GATHERING

 The CRANBERRY is a three-day gathering of musicians who come together to share the joy of making music.
 The festival offers a full weekend of workshops for all levels from beginner to advanced; featured performer, workshop leader, and open stage concerts; and lots of jamming.
-The 2013 Gathering takes place in Latham, NY on July 26, 27 & 28.
+The Gathering takes place in Latham, NY in late July

 - FALCON RIDGE FOLK FESTIVAL

-The Falcon Ridge Folk Festival is a three-day community of folk music and dance at Dodds Farm, in Hillsdale, NY, at the foot of the Berkshires in east-central New York State.
-The 2013 Festival will be August 2, 3, and 4.
+The Falcon Ridge Folk Festival is a three-day community of folk music and dance at Dodds Farm, in Hillsdale, NY, at the foot of the Berkshires in east-central New York State in late July or early August.

 This is just a taste.
 The list is long, and we invite you to check our calendar, Around the State, for upcoming celebrations and festivals, big and small.
 If your organization is presenting one, please contact us about adding your event to our calendar.